6 Fun Things to do in Albuquerque, New Mexico

 The aquarium is on the smaller side (it’s no Shedd), however, still includes a number of interesting exhibits including colorful coral reef tanks, a colorful Gulf Coast gallery, and a large shark tank with over 20+sharks intermingling with a diverse variety of sea life.

 The Botanical Garden includes 1.5 miles of easy strolling through diverse gardens.
 The Travel Channel has ranked it amongst the top 12 in the country!

 The combined admission deal at the ABQ Biopark is a fantastic opportunity to explore all 3 parks and save a bit of money in the process.
-It’s a great activity idea for first time Albuquerque visitors who want to check out the best the city has to offer.
+Overall, this is a perfect opportunity for new Albuquerque visitors who want to check out the best the city has to offer.

 5. Try out an authentic New Mexican restaurant

-New Mexico is known for an abundance of New Mexican style restaurants, a tasty regional cuisine which is popular with both locals and tourists.
+New Mexico is known for being home to an abundance of New Mexican style restaurants.
+This tasty regional cuisine is popular with both locals and tourists.
 In Albuquerque, you will find more New Mexican restaurants than any other type of cuisine.
-Not to be confused with regular Mexican food, New Mexican actually combines elements from Mexican, Spanish, and Native American culture.
+Not to be confused with regular Mexican food, New Mexican cuisine actually combines elements from Mexican, Spanish, and Native American culture.
 The state question of New Mexico is red or green?
-This refers to whether you would like to top your dish with red or green chile, which is used widely in New Mexican cuisine.
+This refers to red or green chile, both of which are widely used in New Mexican cuisine.
 Or be creative and order it “Christmas” as true New Mexico locals do.